Learning from Delayed Feedback in Games via Extra Prediction: Convergence in Poly-Matrix Zero-Sum Games

 \subsection{Experiment for Rock-Paper-Scissors}

 Now, Fig.~\ref{F03} shows the simulations for weighted Rock-Paper-Scissors, formulated as Eqs.~\eqref{sato} with the nonzero-sum term $\bs{D}$ eliminated.

 \paragraph{Last-iterate convergence when $n>m$:} See the two right panels, where the optimistic weight ($n=5,6$) dominates the time delay ($m=4$).
-Thus, the trajectories converge to the Nash equilibrium.
-Thus, last-iterate convergence is achieved, showing a stronger property for convergence than best-iterate convergence.
+Thus, the trajectories converge to the Nash equilibrium, meaning last-iterate convergence.
 Here, we also observe that when the optimistic weight is larger ($n=6$ than $n=5$), convergence is faster.

 \paragraph{Non-convergence when $n\le m$:} See the two left panels, where the optimistic weight ($n=3,4$) does not dominate the time delay $m=4$.
 Thus, the trajectories fail to converge but rather diverge from the equilibrium.
 Here, we also see that when the optimistic weight is smaller ($n=3$ than $n=4$), the divergence is faster.